frederickaplan/fdh/files/PART3/fdh-3-0.md

 ### Map systems

 We studied maps and digital map systems.
+Maps essentially combine images with geometries about places.

 > Definition : Digital map systems articulate digital images with geometrical approximations of places.